HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="cms_adoption_by_geo.sql"
 ) }}

-Among the geographies with the highest number of websites, CMS adoption percentage is the highest in the US, Italy, and Spain, where 46% - 47% of mobile pages visited by users are built with a CMS.
+Among the geographies with the highest number of websites, CMS adoption percentage is the highest in the US, Italy, and Spain, where 46% - 47% of mobile sites visited by users are built with a CMS.
 India and Brazil have the lowest adoption with only 35% and 37%.

 We can also split this data into [subregions](https://github.com/GoogleChrome/CrUX/blob/main/utils/countries.json) around the globe, sorted by the most popular regions, to better identify macro-trends: